Goldeno10/simple_shell/README.md

 					echo "ls" | ./hsh

-	where hsh is the name of your output file from the installion stage Usage guidline:
+where hsh is the name of your output file from the installion stage.
+Usage guidline:
 	The command should be simple with
 		no semicolons,